In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WP themes, but you can easily find themes for WordPress and narrow your search with theme categories using the dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily find themes for WordPress and search through their theme categories (e.g. Blog or eCommerce themes and theme frameworks, etc.) by selecting the dropdown “WordPress Themes” menu …

-Visit the site to find quality premium themes in the Mojo theme marketplace here:
+Visit the site to find great themes in the Mojo directory here:

-Now that we have looked at WP theme marketplaces, let’s look at commercial theme shops.
+Now that we have looked at WP theme aggregators, let’s take a look at commercial theme development firms.

 Commercial Theme Shops